-How to recover accidentally deleted DB data to the state just before it was deleted
+How to recover accidentally deleted database data to the state just before it was deleted

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.